FidelityFramework/clef/docs/fidelity/From_FSharp_to_FSNative.md

 ### 9.1 The F* Connection

 F* is a verification-oriented programming language that can prove properties about programs.
 F# Native integrates with F* for design-time verification of memory properties.
+Key F* concepts that fsnative respects and in certain cases adopts include region identifiers as phantom type parameters, containment hierarchies with tree structures of stack frames and heap regions, preorders constraining how values in regions may evolve, and witnessed predicates tracking resource availability across code boundaries.

+This correspondence will continue to develop as Fidelity's continuation patterns with actors and arenas begins to become a more coherent part of the framework.

 ### 9.2 Decidable Properties